HilaryOkonkwo/Wildlife/README.md

 4. Simple and Clean Code: Easy for beginners to understand, comprehend and customize.

 ## Technologies Used
-1. HTML5: Used for Basic structure of the web page, ensuring semantic and accessible organization of content.
+1. HTML5: Used for basic structure of the web page, ensuring semantic and accessible organization of content.
 2. CSS: Used for styling the web page with emphasis on flexbox.

 ## Resources